 - Do the work to ignite your passion.

 - Making mistakes is part of the process.

 - Reject hustle culture; work at your own pace.

 - Do your thing & let go of comparison.

 - Keep going.
 Perseverance is everything.

-If these words give you the feels please come and join us in the Indie Roller Annual Membership.
+If these words give you the feels please come and join us in the Indie Roller Membership.

 Your people are waiting for you!

 Indie Roller is guided by me, Indie Biz champion, Leona Thrift-ola.
 Here's what I've been up to over the past 17 years...